Mak2503/jacksclub-tfa/README.md

 # Svelte + Vite

-This template should help get you started developing with Svelte in Vite.
+This is a simple two-factor authentication app built with Svelte and Vite.

+ie. For testing purpose, the correct OTP is `123456`.

 ## Recommended IDE Setup